An optimal transport formulation of the Einstein equations of general relativity

 It is worth to isolate the case of zero cosmological constant.

 \begin{corollary} Let $(M,g,\cC)$ be a space-time of dimension $n \geq 2$.
-Then the following assertions are equivalent: \begin{enumerate} \item[(1)] The space-time $(M,g,\cC)$ satisfies Einstein vacuum equations of General Relativity with zero cosmological constant, i.e. $\Ric\equiv 0$. \item[(2)] For every $p\in (0,1)$ the following holds.
-For every relatively compact open subset $E\subset\subset \Int(\cC)$ there exist $R=R(E)\in (0,1)$ and a function
+Then the following assertions are equivalent: \begin{enumerate} \item[(1)] The space-time $(M,g,\cC)$ satisfies Einstein vacuum equations of General Relativity with zero cosmological constant, i.e. $\Ric\equiv 0$. \item[(2)] For every $p\in (0,1)$ and for every relatively compact open subset $E\subset\subset \Int(\cC)$ there exist $R=R(E)\in (0,1)$ and a function